 Our concept of it is glamourized in culture, presented as the best years of our lives.
 As you binge-watch an entire season of Money Heist on Netflix, you begin to wonder - Is every person my age at an amazing party right now that I don’t know about?
 They’re not.

-On graduating from college, you might think you know everything, but you don’t.
+On graduating from college, you might think you know everything about, but you don’t.

-Suddenly, everything that I’d learned in college just didn’t seem to be applicable in the real world.
+Suddenly, everything that I’d learned in college just didn’t seem to be applicable to the life in corporate world.
 I was a blank slate waiting to be written on.
 I didn’t know what to expect but was looking forward to learning something new and making it mine.

 There are going to be growing pains, so it’s better to believe that there will be a learning curve with everything you’re doing.

-I’ve learned to avoid shying away from learning about things that initially seemed daunting in my head, like marketing a product from scratch and handling the reality of email automation, or learning how to write a blog like this one and turning it into Google-food for search engine optimization.
+I’ve learned to avoid shying away from learning about things that initially seemed daunting in my head, like marketing a product from scratch and handling the reality of email automation, or learning how to write a blog like this one on corporate survival guide and turning it into Google-food for search engine optimization.

 “I’m young, free, and can do whatever I want.”
 Even with this mindset and working 50 hours a week, I can’t seem to find the college version of myself that was able to function on three hours of sleep.